JooNiv/QCut/README.md

 # QCut

-QCut is a quantum circuit knitting package for gate cuts and resrtless wire cuts.
+QCut is a quantum circuit knitting package for gate cuts and resetless wire cuts.
 QCut has been designed to work with IQM's qpus, and therefore on the Finnish Quantum Computing Infrastructure ([FiQCI](https://fiqci.fi/)), and tested with an IQM qpus.
 Additionally, QCut is built to be combatible with IQM’s Qiskit fork iqm_qiskit.

 QCut has been built at CSC - IT Center for Science (Finnish IT Center for Science).